zranger1/PixelTeleporter/PixelTeleporter/resources/README.md

 ### Ring
 Simulated LED ring.
 Adjustable radius and start and stop angles.
 The Pixelblaze ring mapper is optional.

+### Fermat Spiral
+256 pixels arranged in a Fermat spiral (Fibonacci256) pattern.
+Does not require a mapper to make 1D patterns do very interesting things.

 ### Walled Cube
 600 pixel (10x10) walled cube.
 Use with the walled cube mapping function from